This post may contain affiliate links. Please read my disclosure policy.

 - The ingredient list is short and sweet.
 Only 8 ingredients?!
 Yes, that’s right friends!
 My favorite recipes are those that are filled with simple, wholesome ingredients and this one fits that bill perfectly!

 - They’re unexpected.
 You’ll be the envy of the next backyard barbecue with these juicy Greek turkey burgers!
 Save the boring ground beef burgers for another night – serve your friends something new tonight!

-How do I make Mediterranean Turkey Burgers?
+How to make Mediterranean Turkey Burgers:

-You’ll combine ground turkey with herbs, onion, feta and an egg.
+Combine ingredients together.
 I find it’s easiest to use my hands to mix everything together.
 To keep the burgers juicy, be sure not to over mix the ingredients!

 Tips for making Greek Turkey Burgers:

 - Use fresh garlic.
-This is really a dip to make any dish the best – don’t buy the jars of minced garlic!
+This is really a tip to make any dish the best – don’t buy the jars of minced garlic!
 Make sure you mince fresh cloves every time.
 The flavor will be a million times better!

 - Don’t over mix the meat.
 Be sure to mix the ingredients thoroughly, but DO NOT over mix.
 If you work the meat too much, you’ end up with a firm burger texture.
 Handle the meat as little as possible for a more tender burger.

-- Greek Potato Wedges with Tzatziki Sauce
+- Greek Potato Wedges with Creamy Yogurt Sauce

 - Roasted Garlic and Goat Cheese Dip